kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
-- Provision of PVs from `VolumeSnapshot`s in other namespaces
+- Provision of PVCs from `VolumeSnapshot`s in other namespaces

 ### Non-Goals